shoelace-style/shoelace/docs/components/range.md

 ### Disabled

-Use the `disabled` prop to disable a slider.
+Use the `disabled` attribute to disable a slider.

 ```html preview
 <sl-range min="0" max="100" step="1" disabled></sl-range>